ki13iz/IASC_2P02/README.md

 With the capability of being able to control the flow of TV time, this pioneer device allowed for users to record up to an hour of audio-video footage from their own homes.
 This was a significant feature that wasn't seen till the modern DVRs of the early 2000s.
 Now, shortly after Sony's successful release had come a brand new technological advancement from the company JVC, which was the VHS (Video Home System).
 As opposed to the VCR, VHS offered a much wider capacity for recording and playback capabilities and required less wear to fully function/maintain use.
 From this point on, the home video recording and reproduction market was more or less in their grip.
 The late 80s saw competitve means between the two platofroms and resulted in a format wars.
 In the midst of legality allegations, VCR consumption saw a downfall but formed a new sense of relevance in the market with its 'home-video recording technology' which made a case in court.
 The case adresses the allegations which Universal Studios declared towards Sony Corporation of America involving copyright infringement by allowing users to record TV content from their own homes.
 The following action was concluded as fair use because it doesn't constitue in any forms against law, the only it would do so is if people made copies of the content they were recording (pirating), a very common scheme used today which is considered illegal.
 I do strongly believe that the early influence of such act does stem to this technology that VCR had introduced, but its very low-profile.
 Its evident how much of an impact its operative use and interactiona technolgy has had on a lot of the more recent devices that we use today such as: Blu-Ray DVR players, Sony-Slim HD systems, Panaasonic, Toshiba and even built-in Windows Media Players.

-Based on constructive crtisim to my presentation, I took the time the develop a much stronger archaelogical standpoint for the technology, as it wasn't as clear or present in earlier discussion.
+Based on constructive criticism to my presentation, I took the time the develop a much stronger archaeological standpoint for the technology, as it wasn't as clear or present in earlier discussion.
 Arguing the 'cultural and technological relationship' that can be seen when aiming to assign a type of value towards an artefactual form is the whole point that I wanted to apply with Betamax and its revolutionary shift in time.
-In this segment of discussion, I did a lot of backward thinking to get my genereal points and relative ideas across by perpetuating its means and looking beyond its discontinuance.
+In this segment of discussion, I did a lot of backward thinking to get my general points and relative ideas across by perpetuating its means and looking beyond its discontinuance.
 My research ranged from comparisons to vinyl and analog forms of music to the alternative forms of Betamax (video camera), followed by the battle between newer renditions (Blu-ray vs. HD DVDs).

-I made thse changes, which you can see [here]

-I also made these changes, which you can see [here]

-I also made these changes, which you can see [here] Overall these changes show x and y changes in my thinking.
+My changes mainly included more photos in correspondence to text and more validity in reasons behind the points, broadening the whole dynamic of discussion.
+My first change can be seen [here] where I address digital mediums on a general spectrum in accordance to most common forms of practice, the origins that have been advanced, and the grey underlining between concentrations and time.
+My second major change is moving on the next point where I look into what Sony had introduced after VCR obsoleteness, Betacams and their influence on the now of video camera recording technology, seen [here].
+My last prominent change in discussion was the presence of home-video technology that was introduced by Betamax, which is now involved in the battle of more current formats such as Blu-ray and HD DVDs, referenced [here].
+Overall these changes show how much more valid my topic of discussion stands in archaelogical perspective.

 Read [Betamax: You Are the Controller and Preserver of Time ](https://ki13iz.github.io/IASC_2P02/Reveal/index.html)

-## Colaborative Project [Title of project here]
+## Colaborative Project [Serendip-o-matic/Google Arts & Culture]

 Here is my 100-word project description.